 We are the heirs of a Christian movement called Anabaptism, which arose as part of the 16th century Protestant Reformation and stressed the importance of personal commitment to Christ, following Jesus as a role model for daily living, a shared life of service within and beyond the Christian community, rejecting violence, and promoting peacemaking as an important mission of God's people.
 Today, we continue to seek ways to live those values in an urban, postmodern context.

-We support the work of Mennonite Church Canada and our area conference, Mennonite Church Eastern Canada, as well as Mennonite World Conference, Mennonite Central Committee (international relief, development and peace work), Mennonite Disaster Service (cleanup and repair after disasters); Christian Peacemaker Teams (reconciliation teams in global areas of conflict) and the Mennonite Centre in Ukraine (aiding needy Ukrainians living in areas of former Mennoite settlement).
-Locally, we are involved with St. Clair O'Connor Community (a multi-generational residence and nursing home); Lazarus Rising (a homeless ministry); refugee sponsorship and settlement, the MCC Global Closet Thrift Shop and most recently with Aurora House (a safe house for survivors of human trafficing).
+We support the work of Mennonite Church Canada and our regional conference, Mennonite Church Eastern Canada, as well as Mennonite World Conference and Mennonite Central Committee (international relief, development and peace work).
+Locally, we are involved with St. Clair O'Connor Community (a multi-generational residence and nursing home); refugee sponsorship and settlement and most recently with Aurora House (a safe house for survivors of human trafficking).

 About TORONTO UNITED MENNONITE CHURCH